 Housing Policy and Regulations

-The housing sector in Zimbabwe is shaped by a strong institutional and regulatory framework.
+A strong institutional and regulatory framework shapes the housing sector in Zimbabwe.
 Many Acts and instruments remain unchanged in recent history; they are mostly progressive and include the Regional, Town and Country Planning Act [Chapter 29:12]; Urban Councils Act [Chapter 29:15]; Land Survey Act [Chapter 27:06]; Deeds Registry Act [Chapter 20:05]; Consolidated Land Acquisition Act [Chapter 20:10]; Rural Land Occupiers Act of 2002; the National Housing Policy of 2012; and Model Building By-laws.
 Some analysts observe that major challenges in the sector possibly stem from inadequate institutional capacity to support the effectiveness of these laws.
-For instance, the 1.5 million housing waiting list is cited as inaccurate as it does not adequately capture the deficit; the roll is also cited as susceptible to duplication as well as manipulation by officials.
+For instance, the 1.5 million housing waiting list is cited as inaccurate as it does not adequately capture the deficit; officials also cite the roll as susceptible to duplication as well as manipulation.

 Further long-term funding to address infrastructure bottlenecks is needed for effective housing delivery, including additional capacity to avail loans for both land and housing development.
 The Deed Registries Act [Chapter 20: 05] targets the issue of loan security and provides for the registration of mortgage bonds and notarial bonds.
 This provides security in the housing finance sector.